Adam and the Ants: Early recordings

-After the Decca single's release, the band signed with the independent label Do It Records and re-recorded the second single "Zerox" backed with "Whip In My Valise" at Roundhouse Studios.
-"Zerox" was released in July 1979, after which the band embarked on a 17-show Zerox tour around Britain in support, culminating a sell-out show at London Lyceum on 5 August.
-Al Spicer described this first incarnation of the band as "a fairly standard black-leather, sour-puss punk image, with songs that had a habit of building slowly towards a full-volume 'sturm-und-drang' climax".
+After the Decca single's release, the band signed with the independent label Do It Records and re-recorded the second single, "Zerox", backed with "Whip In My Valise", at Roundhouse Studios.
+"Zerox" was released in July 1979, after which the band embarked on a 17-show Zerox Tour around Britain in support, culminating in a sell-out show at London Lyceum on 5 August.

 At the end of August, the band started recording their debut album at Sound Development Studios in London.
-Adam Ant wrote and produced the material recorded at the sessions, which were completed within weeks because the band had rehearsed most of the material on stage.
-After two sell-out shows at Electric Ballroom, Ant sacked Ashman and Warren, the latter of whom joined The Monochrome Set in early October.
-He was replaced with Lee Gorman.
-Ashman soon returned and the album was scheduled for a November release.
+Ant wrote and produced the material recorded at the sessions, which were completed within twelve days because the band had rehearsed most of the material on stage.
+After two sell-out shows at Electric Ballroom, Ant sacked Ashman and Warren, Ant and Barbe worked on new material while Ashman and Warren attempted to form a band after which Warren joined The Monochrome Set in early October.
+He was replaced in the Ants by Leigh Gorman.
+Ashman soon returned to the Ants and the album was scheduled for a November release.